 Any student accepted into a Medical Imaging Program at Trocaire College will be required to meet the technical criteria outlined above.
-If a student is unable to meet program objectives because of medical restrictions will be required to withdraw from the respective program.
-(See Appeals Process located in the College Catalog)
+If a student is unable to meet program objectives because of medical restrictions will be required to withdraw from the respective program (see Appeals Process located in the College Catalog - https://trocairecollege2023-2024catalog.coursedog.com/academic-policies/alerts).

-D. Pregnancy Policy
+Pregnancy Policy